frederic-perez/AmE-dictionary/data/idioms.md

 __bazillion__ A very large, nonspecific number or quantity. _Why do you insist on buying new shoes when you have a bazillion pairs already?_
 __be (all) set (to do something)__ To be ready or about to do something. _I was set to get in the shower when the phone rang._
 __be (as) easy as one-two-three__ To be extremely easy, simple, or intuitive; to require very little skill or effort.
 (Sometimes used with the numbers spelled out (“one-two-three”) or written numerically (“123” or “1-2-3”).) _After so many years as an accountant, doing taxes is as easy as one-two-three for me._
+__be (as) green as a gooseberry__ To be very young, immature, or inexperienced. _Are you sure he’s fit to run your campaign?
+He’s just out of college and still as green as a gooseberry!_
 __be (flat) on (one’s) back__ To have no strength or ability to get up.
 Often used when someone is sick or injured, but it can be used figuratively as well. _Oh man, I’m flat on my back with this flu.
 I haven’t been out of bed in days!_
 __be (just) good friends__ A phrase used to emphasize that two people are not in a romantic relationship. _Oh, he’s not my boyfriend—we’re just good friends._
 __be (of) no use to man or beast__ To be completely useless; to serve no purpose; to be unsuitable to anyone or anything. _After 20 years, my faithful old truck finally broke down for good.
 It’s no use to man or beast anymore._